faranak-cs/cbdc/README.md

 3. After successful transaction, a 65-bytes signature will be appeared.
 Copy it.
 ## Mint
 0. Go to Chrome profile (user) and connect MetaMask.
-1. Got to Mint page and paste the signature.
+1. Go to Mint page and paste the signature.
 2. Enter the same wallet address and amount and hit `Mint`.
 3. MetaMask transactions will pop up.
 Confirm them.
 4. After successful transactions, tokens will be minted.